TheBreakroom/TheBreakroom/ServerCommands.md

 - **!digstats**
    - this command gives you a print out of your chocobo digging rank and skill.
 - **!wskills**
    - this command tracks kills completed for unlocking weaponskills from Ancient Bomb in !breakroom
+- **!trashcan**
+   - this command opens an empty shop for getting rid of all those flint stones you don't want.